SAP/abap-file-formats/README.md

-This endeavour is on the one hand a commitment of SAP to use these file formats in future whenever ABAP objects need to be written to files, e.g., in [ADT](https://tools.hana.ondemand.com/#abap) and [gCTS](https://blogs.sap.com/2019/11/14/gcts-is-here/), and on the other hand an offer to the ABAP community to adoptthem also in [abapGit](https://abapgit.org/) and other tools.
+This endeavour is on the one hand a commitment of SAP to use these file formats in future whenever ABAP objects need to be written to files, e.g., in [ADT](https://tools.hana.ondemand.com/#abap) and [gCTS](https://blogs.sap.com/2019/11/14/gcts-is-here/), and on the other hand an offer to the ABAP community to adopt them also in [abapGit](https://abapgit.org/) and other tools.

 The design of the ABAP file formats covers the following principles:
 * The file content is **complete** and can be used for the sharing and distribution of ABAP repository objects.